Table of Contents

 David Duval Golf Wedges

-The 1999 Players Championship winner remains faithful to Callaway in the wedges, opting for the JAWS Raw to boost greenside control.
-His scrambling record sits around 63% for the season, and he manages to get up and down from the sand 50% of the time.
+The 1999 Players Championship winner remains faithful to Callaway in wedges, opting for the JAWS Raw to boost greenside control.
+His scrambling record sat around 63% for last season, and he manages to get up and down from the sand 50% of the time.

 In my experience, the JAWS Raw wedges deliver phenomenal spin revolutions owing to their Razor Sharp Grooves and Offset Groove-in-Groove Technology.
 In addition, a muted toe pad restricts glare at address.

 Despite its superb spin performance, I find the lower launching flight is better suited to skilled wedge players seeking increased control.
-I feel mid and high handicappers will deliver superior results with a higher launching, forgiving Callaway Mack Daddy CB wedge.
-The Callaway Mack Daddy CB Wedge was also recently ranked one of our top wedges for golfers in 2023.
+I feel mid and high handicappers will achieve better results with a higher launching, forgiving Callaway Mack Daddy CB wedge.
+The Callaway Mack Daddy CB Wedge was also recently ranked one of our top wedges for golfers.

 PROS